accoffin12/streaming-07-FinalMTA/README.md

 The function `send_message` in this code is identical to the one developed by Dr. Case in the Base Code provided.
 See the BaseCode_Samples folder for more information.

 ### main function
-The main function was structured to read the csv file, create a record of readign the file, creating a queue based on the subwayline and then adding the data to the queue based on the line.
+The main function was structured to read the csv file, create a record of reading the file, create a queue based on the subway line, and then add the data to the queue based on the line.

-The read function in this example is structured differently, as the information was formatted to be pickled, a differetn format of encoding.
+The read function in this example is structured differently, as the information was formatted to be pickled, a different format of encoding.
 By using pickle we are serializing the data and storing it in a binary.
 In this instance because there is a large amount of data in a complex format - a mix of data types.
-A pickle allows us to serialize all the data and then reconstruct it back into the original python object.
+A pickle allows us to serialize the data and later reconstruct it into the original Python object.

-**Note, becareful with pickles, if a source is untrusted do not unpickle the data as it creates the chance that it will execute arbitrary code**
+**Note, careful with pickles, if a source is untrusted do not unpickle the data as it creates the chance that it will execute arbitrary code**

 ```
 with open(input_file_name, 'r', newline='') as input_file: